liquity/ChickenBond/README.md

 - No first-chicken-in yield is sent to AMM reward.
 Reasoning: yields should cease after yearn trigger migration mode
 - No tax is sent to AMM rewards.
 Reasoning: no need to maintain AMM LP incentives in migration mode.
 It's fine and desirable for LPs to pull funds and redeem their sLUSD.

+`redeem`: pulls funds proportionally from the Silo acquired bucket (as LUSD) and the Curve acquired bucket (as yTokens for the Yearn Curve vault)

 ## Fee share functionality

 We will participate in Yearn's partnership program whereby they send a share of the vault fees back to the Chicken Bonds system: